-Christian Freedom International’s Freedom Inn has become a model for immigrant assimilation.
-This refugee program, with the collective efforts of caring local Christians, has made a monumental difference for the Karen and Karenni refugee families.
-Many arrived in the U.S. with little, or no, knowledge of the things we take for granted every day.
+Christian Freedom International’s Freedom Inn was a model for immigrant assimilation.
+This refugee program, along with the collective efforts of caring local Christians, made a monumental difference for the Karen and Karenni refugee families.
+Many had arrived in the U.S. with little, or no, knowledge of the things we take for granted every day.
 Plumbing, electric lighting, thermostats, regular and balanced meals, bank accounts, atm cards, vehicles– all were new experiences for them.
 From the jungles of Burma to the deep snows and blistering cold of Michigan’s Upper Peninsula.

-The room which used to be the motel lobby now serves as a joy-filled community room for school studies, language classes, celebrations, and even fitness exercises.
-New arrivals continue to join the community.
-The old motel pool is a garden where residents can grow fresh produce, many of them Asian items that are not usually sold in Michigan.
-The children are thriving, two have been state-level Spelling Bee competitors.
-The current group have all achieved their U.S. citizenship, and several have purchased homes.
+The room which used to be the motel lobby served as a joy-filled community room for school studies, language classes, celebrations, and even fitness exercises.
+The motel pool was transformed into a garden where residents grew fresh produce, many of them Asian items that are not usually sold in Michigan.
+The children thrived, and two won state-level Spelling Bee competitions.
+The families earned U.S. citizenship, and several purchased homes.
 Praise God, after decades of living in fear and persecution, these refugees from Burma are finally living in peace and freedom.